megrawlab/IndeCut/README.md

   ```

 4. Open the file `makefile` and perform the following changes (if required):
-  1. set PYTHON variable to the path that Python is installed on your computer.
+  1. Set PYTHON variable to the path that Python is installed on your computer.
     ```bash
     # Example
     PYTHON=/usr/bin/python